soajs/soajs.deployer/README.md

 #### Configuration repository
 SOAJS deployer allows you to add a configuration content from a git repository.
 This repository has a working example [https://github.com/soajs/soajs.deployer.example.config]

+if you end up adding your own nginx.con make sure you have teh following [worker_processes  1; daemon off;]

 ENV Variable | Description | Default | Example
 --- | ----- | :---: | ---
 SOAJS_ENV | The environment where you are deploying | dev |